LouisMastelinck/Monitor-security-policy-changes-or-admin-activities/README.md

-# Monitor inside threats
+# Monitor critical security policy changes

-The following repo contains detection rules and the original KQL for following scenario's
+The following repo contains detection rules for changes to your critical security policies.
+In reality security policies are often changes by administrators who want to fix a specific problem.
+These changes either become forgotten, have a way bigger security impact thant the administrator might and open up a your organisations defensive measures.

 ## Azure Active Directory
 - Conditional access rule disabled